Ultimate Guide on 24 Parts of a Bathtub: Names, Functions & Diagram

 Air Bath System

-Some air bath systems include additional features like chromatherapy and aromatherapy, enhancing the overall relaxation and therapeutic benefits of the experience.
+Some air bath systems have extra elements like chromotherapy and aromatherapy, improving the experience’s relaxing and therapeutic effects.

 Rim